 The First District is based in Chicago and hears cases arising in Cook County.
 It is divided into six divisions, each with four judges.
 The First District clerk’s office, and the principal seat of the court are located in the Michael Bilandic Building, at 160 North LaSalle Street, Chicago, IL 60601.

-The Second District is based in Elgin and hears cases arising in 13 counties in northern Illinois (Boone, Carroll, DeKalb, DuPage, Jo Daviess, Kane, Kendall, Lake, Lee, McHenry, Ogle, Stephenson, and Winnebago).
+The Second District is based in Elgin and hears cases arising in five counties in northern Illinois (DeKalb, Kane, Kendall, Lake, and McHenry).
 The Second District has nine judges.
 The Second District clerk’s office is located at Appellate Court Building, 55 Symphony Way, Elgin, IL 60120.

-The Third District is based in Ottawa and hears cases arising in 21 counties in central Illinois (Bureau, Fulton, Grundy, Hancock, Henderson, Henry, Iroquois, Kankakee, Knox, LaSalle, Marshall, McDonough, Mercer, Peoria, Putnam, Rock Island, Stark, Tazewell, Warren, Whiteside, and Will).
+The Third District is based in Ottawa and hears cases arising in seven counties in central Illinois (Bureau, DuPage, Grundy, Hancock, Henderson, Henry, Iroquois, Kankakee, LaSalle and Will).
 The Third District has seven judges.
 The Third District clerk’s office is located at 1004 Columbus Street, Ottawa, IL 61350.